2001divya/Startup_Funding_Analysis_Pandas_MySql/readme.md

 - Debugging encoding problems using HEX(), LENGTH(), CHAR_LENGTH(), and SUBSTRING().
 - Applying aggregate functions and GROUP BY to answer business questions.
 - Recognizing the importance of documenting the complete analytical workflow.

-# Resume Highlights

-- Cleaned and standardized a real-world startup funding dataset using Pandas and MySQL.
-- Designed and executed over 60 SQL queries for exploratory and business analysis.
-- Investigated and resolved multiple real-world data quality issues.

----

-# Author
-Divya Bariya